jventura1738/rook-permutations/README.md

 by Justin Ventura

+## Features:

+1. CLI using my pysolver to solve rook permutations problem
+2. Flask API to provide a RESTful interface to the pysolver
+3. Serverside caching and pagination of solutions to improve UX
+4. React client to interact with the API and display solutions beautifully

 ## Installation:

 Prerequisites:

 1. Have Python installed, preferably version >=3.11
 2. You can check your version using `python --version`
+3. Have pip and npm installed

 To setup this project: